5 Small Business Certifications to Consider

 B Corp Certification

 B Corps are for-profit companies that must meet rigorous standards of social and environmental performance, accountability, and transparency.
 Think of B Corp Certification like a local farm becoming certified organic—it shows that your company is committed to being socially and environmentally responsible.
+With 66% of global consumers willing to pay more for brands committed to sustainability, this certification can significantly boost your company’s reputation and chances for success.

 4. Veteran Owned Small Business (VOSB) and Service-Disabled Veteran-Owned Small Business (SDVOSB) Certification